oda-hub/code-of-conduct-for-developers/README.md

 Sorry, the software is provided as it is, and we generally can not promise to fix any issue on your schedule.
 If the feature matters for you - feel free to open an issue and PR.
 But please remember to **be civil and polite**, you are the one asking for help.

 We guarantee features of [our deployment](https://www.astro.unige.ch/cdci/astrooda_/) as we promise them to our users, not your usage of our code.

+## Assigning credits

+credits are to be assigned accordning to provenance.

+it is to be recognized that degree of contribution is not well described as a single metric.